 As technology continues to progress, working on the go as a photographer has never been easier.
 Gear continues to become smaller and lighter.
 The tools become more versatile.
 Everything you’ll need can be packed into a single convenient travel backpack.
 Nowadays, there’s hardly an excuse to not take great photos anywhere you go.
-In this video/article, I’ll be walking through the best camera accessories for photographers on the go.
+In this video/article, I’ll be walking through the best camera accessories for photographers.

 This one is pretty straightforward.
 If you’re constantly shooting on the go, your lens will get dirty.
 So, it’s important to have a cleaning kit with you to make sure your images come out crisp and dust-free.
 You can grab a kit from any camera or big box store.
 For quality lens cleaners, I recommend Zeiss.
 (Please don’t use your shirt.)